johnko/dtfc/README.md

 ## SECURITY

+- do not run as root, create a non-priviledged user
+- use a rate limiting firewall
+- [ ] figure out how to do authentication/authorization
 - groupcache uses HTTP, you should only communicate with peers over a secure channel, and segregate this HTTP traffic from other internal network traffic.

 ## INSPIRATION FROM